icp4a/bai4s-to-bai2400/Bai4s-to-24.0.0.md

 ###  Operations on BAI4S

 - Run `initBAI4Senv` to set Elasticsearch credentials.
 - Run `patchBAI4S` once for all.
-This command enable snapshots in BAI4S by patching ElasticSearch configuration file, and restart ElasticSearch.
+This command enables snapshots in BAI4S by patching ElasticSearch configuration file, and restarts ElasticSearch.
 Wait a bit ElasticSearch is up and running.
 - Run `makeSnapshot` to create a snapshot.
 If the snapshot must be refreshed, use the command `deleteSnapshot` to clear the snapshot.
 - At this point BAI4S is not needed any more, it should be stopped.